trkin/code-style-guide/content/en/docs/ruby-style.md

      Tips for better Ruby code
 ---

+### Clear about input and output of code

+For example do not use params, session, and other ways to pass the state

 ### Do not mix ternary operator and if statement
 ```
 if a == true